MicrosoftDocs/Console-Docs/docs/flushconsoleinputbuffer.md

 If the function succeeds, the return value is nonzero.

 If the function fails, the return value is zero.
 To get extended error information, call [**GetLastError**](https://msdn.microsoft.com/library/windows/desktop/ms679360).

+## Remarks

+> [!TIP]
+> This API is not recommended and does not have a **[virtual terminal](console-virtual-terminal-sequences.md)** equivalent.
+Attempting to empty the input queue all at once can destroy state in the queue in an unexpected manner.

 ## Requirements